Headless mode is now standard in Google Chrome 59, so I'll try it out

 The PDF was output with the name output.pdf

-It's not particularly unusual, but the site header, which is fixed at the top, is displayed on each page, so the top of the second page and beyond is not visible.
+While not particularly unusual, the website's header, which is fixed at the top, is displayed on each page, obscuring the top of subsequent pages.

-I think there are many sites like this, so it's good to be aware of it.
+I believe this is a fairly common issue, so it's good to be aware of it.

 Also, if you use this command to convert multiple pages to PDF, they will be overwritten